ember-fastboot/ember-cli-fastboot/README.md

 In order to get a `dist` directory, you will first need to build your Ember application, which packages it up for using in both the browser and in Node.js.

+### Additional configuration

+`app.visit` takes a second parameter as `options` above which a map and allows to define additional optional per request
+configuration:

+- `resilient`: whether to reject the returned promise if there is an error during rendering.
+If not defined, defaults to the app's resilient setting.
+- `html`: the HTML document to insert the rendered app into.
+Uses the built app's index.html by default.
+- `metadata`: per request meta data that is exposed in the app via the [fastboot service](https://github.com/ember-fastboot/ember-cli-fastboot/blob/master/app/services/fastboot.js).
+- `shouldRender`: boolean to indicate whether the app should do rendering or not.
+If set to false, it puts the app in routing-only.
+Defaults to true.
+- `disableShoebox`: boolean to indicate whether we should send the API data in the shoebox.
+If set to false, it will not send the API data used for rendering the app on server side in the index.html.
+Defaults to false.
+- `destroyAppInstanceInMs`: whether to destroy the instance in the given number of ms. This is a failure mechanism to not wedge the Node process

 ### Build Your App